Circling Up—In the Classroom

 1. Establish the class as a community of knowledge in which you will be reflecting, thinking, visioning, and applying powerful understandings together.

-• In your syllabus, first class, and throughout, remind students: “In this class, we are all working together to understand our world and imagine and build it otherwise!”
+• In your syllabus, first class, and throughout, remind students: “In this class, we are all working together to understand our world, decolonizing your imagination and building a healthy future for the next seven generations.”

 • Brainstorm a set of community agreements early in the semester to together hold a space that is safe for students to share their experiences.
 Let them offer their ideas for these agreements (think of them as a set of norms rather than rules).
-Come prepared with a few, like:
+Come prepared with a few examples, such as:

 • You are encouraged to use your authentic voice in this classroom—don’t feel you have to tame your tongue or speak a certain way, if you are speaking of your own realities and experiences!